Report on Risks and Opportunities

 Group Controlling & Risk Management forms the organizational framework for risk management and reports directly to the Group Chief Financial Officer.
 Group Risk Management uses the information reported to determine the current risk portfolio for the Group, presenting this in a report to the Executive Board, the Supervisory Board and the Finance Committee with detailed explanations twice per year.
 Furthermore, significant changes in the assessment of the risks already known and new significant risks can be reported at any time and are communicated to the corporate bodies on an ad hoc basis.

-In the standard process a lower limit for reporting risks is set at a value of € 5 million and for the ad hoc process at a value of € 25 million.
-Risks below these limits are steered independently within the business sectors.
+For reporting risks with a potential negative impact on our EBIT, a threshold is set at a value of € 5 million in the standard process and at a value of € 25 million in the ad hoc process.
+Risks below these thresholds are steered independently within the business sectors.
 The relevant timeframe for internal risk reporting is five years.
 The effects of risks described in this report on risks and opportunities are presented as annual values.
-The assessment of the risks presented relates to December 31, 2015.
-There were no relevant changes after the end of the reporting period that would have necessitated an amended presentation of the risk situation of the Group.
+The assessment of the risks presented relates to December 31, 2016.
+There were no relevant changes after the balance sheet date that would have necessitated an amended presentation of the risk situation of the Group.

 Within the scope of audits, Group Internal Auditing regularly reviews the performance of risk management processes within the units and, at the same time, the communication of relevant risks from the operating businesses to Group Risk Management.

 If the occurrence of the identified opportunities is rated as likely, they are incorporated into the business plans and the short-term forecasts.
 Trends going beyond this or events that could lead to a positive development in the net assets, financial position and results of operations are presented in the following report as opportunities.
-These could have a positive effect on our medium-term prospects and lead to a positive deviation from forecasts.
+These could have a positive effect on our medium-term prospects.

-The underlying scales for measuring these factors are shown below:
+The underlying scales for measuring these factors are shown below:28.5 KB EXCEL

 |Probability of occurrence||Explanation|